Frank Richardson (police officer): Family life

 Richardson, born in the village of Upton St Leonards, Gloucestershire, progressed from the village school education to Greyfriars School in central Gloucester.
 Afterwards he became a businessman before entering the police force, firstly at Birmingham and later Hereford.
 He married Mary Taylor from Cheltenham in 1871.
 Their first son, Ernest Frank, was born in 1872 and he joined the Gloucester City Police in 1892 and in 1903 became the chief constable of Salisbury Wiltshire.
 Their second son, Alfred Herbert, joined the Birmingham City Police in 1891 and became the chief constable of Newcastle-under-Lyme in 1901 and later of Halifax, West Yorkshire.
 Their third child, James William, was born in 1886, and he became a businessman in Worcestershire, a police lieutenant in the South African Police Force, then a soldier and was killed in 1907 at Germiston, Johannesburg saving some Chinese mine workers.
 Their third son, Harry Lionel, was the only son not to join a police force, he became the planning officer for a council in West Sussex.
 Their fourth son, Major Hubert, born in 1885, joined the City of Birmingham Police Force in 1904.
 He was stationed in the chief constable's office and rose to the rank of sergeant and stayed at that rank and in that location until he retired in 1938.
 Ralph Nelson was their fifth son, born in 1886, and he joined the South African Police Force and was killed in a skirmish in Florida, South Africa in 1907.
-He has a large monument dedicated to his bravery in the Braamfontein Cemetery.Johannesburg Public Library, Market Square, letter to author, Confirmed article Rand Daily Mail.
-July 1990.
-Johannesburg.
+He has a large monument dedicated to his bravery in the Braamfontein Cemetery.
 Of their daughters, Alice was born in 1881 and became an assistant matron at Worcester Hospital, Worcestershire.
 Kate was born in 1891 and dedicated her life to looking after her father both at work and in his retirement.
 Gladys, born in 1894, became a businesswoman owning two milliners shops in central Wales.
 Richardson's wife Mary died in childbirth in 1894.
 He remarried in 1896 Mary Fanny Farr, a widow of a local hotel owner and businessman Charles Farr.
 She died in 1912.

 On 20 January 1885, Frank Richardson Green had officially changed his name by Deed Poll.
 This is confirmed in all instances outside of the police force by an insertion into Kellys Trade and Residents Directory of 1885.
 They had re-affirmed their marriage a few days earlier.